 Why Buy A Pre-Owned Electric Car?

 You pay less for maintenance and fuel.
 Buying a pre-owned gasoline-power car typically means running the risk of dealing with lingering engine problems, but this risk is substantially lower with EVs.
-There’s a lot less that can go wrong with an EV because their powertrains have fewer moving parts, so you can expect to spend very little time and money on maintenance over the life of the car., even when buying pre-owned.
+There’s a lot less that can go wrong with an EV because their powertrains have fewer moving parts, so you can expect to spend very little time and money on maintenance over the life of the car, even when buying pre-owned.
 Plus, electricity is cheaper than gasoline, so you pay less per mile to drive a used EV.
 While new EVs offer significant cost savings over comparable gas-powered cars, the lifetime value of a pre-owned electric vehicle is even greater.
-Read more on our Consumer Savings page.
+Read more on our Electric vs. Gasoline Costs and Maintenance pages.

 You have plenty of options to fit your lifestyle and budget.
 Some of the earliest EVs had limited driving range; an EV from 2015 or earlier is a great, affordable option for many who may only drive around town or parents who want a cheap car for their teenage drivers (limited range may be a plus there, too!)

 If you use a car more frequently to commute or go on long trips, there are newer EVs from the last couple of years that you can buy pre-owned, including plug-in hybrids.
 Since many early-adopters chose to lease their first EVs, many pre-owned EVs will enter the market steadily as drivers end their leases and upgrade to newer EVs.
-(The overwhelming majority of people who have bought an EV say they will never go back to gasoline.
-Read more about what they have to say about electric cars on our Testimonials page.)
+(The overwhelming majority of people who have bought an EV say they will never go back to gasoline.)

 Used cars are better for the environment.
 Manufacturing a new car releases carbon emissions, whether it’s electric or gasoline-powered.
 By purchasing a pre-owned car, you’re giving a second life to a vehicle that has already been produced, so the emissions have been accounted for.
 Buying a pre-owned EV is the greenest way you can own a car.